meetjestad/arduino-sps/README.md

 **Important Note:** The SPS30 requires 5V input voltage +/-0.5V in order to provide correct output values.
 When using a 3.3V based Arduino, make sure to use the appropriate voltage regulators and level shifters for I2C!

+### ESP8266 partial legacy support

+This library automatically detects ESP8266 core versions 2.3.0, 2.4.0, 2.4.1 and 2.4.2 and supports a limited
+subset of functionality on there.
+The following features are not available:
+- Reading out number concentrations,
+- Reading out the average particle size
+- Reading out the serial number

 ## Installation

 At this point, this library is not yet available through the Arduino Library manager.
 To install, following the following steps: